 Healthcare providers are under pressure to improve efficiency, resilience to seasonal challenges (such as ‘flu and norovirus) and to reduce their antibiotic prescription levels.

-A robust body of evidence shows that strategic use of Antimicrobial Copper – a simple intervention – will give significant and long-term benefits for patients and providers alike.
+A robust body of evidence shows that strategic use of Antimicrobial Copper – a simple intervention – offers significant and long-term benefits for patients and healthcare providers alike.

 Strategic use of clinical touch-surface items made from Antimicrobial Copper has been proven to be an effective supplement to infection control – with dramatic results shown by laboratory testing and clinical trials – without the need to change behaviour of healthcare workers, cleaning staff or patients.

 Reducing infections will improve patient safety – this is one of the five strategic objectives in the WHO Global Action Plan for tackling Antimicrobial Resistance.

 Achieving clinical cost-savings and freeing-up beds is a fundamental part of improving healthcare efficiency.
 The YHEC research provides a strong business case for Antimicrobial Copper.
 This constitutes a simple measure for healthcare providers to improve their overall performance, their finances and their reputation; with wider social and economic benefits.

 The wide range of Antimicrobial Copper alloys available – all approved by the US EPA as able to make public health benefit claims relating to touch surfaces under typical usage conditions – means that products made from them do not even have to look like copper or brass.
 Some of the alloys are practically indistinguishable from stainless steel, yet have proven antimicrobial efficacy.